Jailbreak Attack Initializations as Extractors of Compliance Directions: Discussion

 Previous approaches that utilized self-transfer-based initializations presented significant attack enhancements; however, they rely on arbitrary initializations.
 Conversely, $CRI$ extends this approach to an automated process by considering multiple initializations, thereby addressing a range of diverse scenarios.
 Our selection metric then matches a corresponding initialization to each scenario.

 The success of our methods supports the assumption that given attacks gradually follow singular directions.
 This implies that the safeguards of LLMs can be circumvented with relative ease, as only the identification of such directions is required.
 Moreover, these directions are defined over the input space and could potentially be transferred to other LLMs.
 Therefore, eliminating these compliance directions is vital to producing robust LLMs.
 Jailbreak attacks may still persist in models that achieve such.
 However, they will require distinct optimization for each malicious prompt, significantly increasing their computational overhead.
-Future studies could leverage $CRI$ as a framework to gauge LLM robustness, specifically by testing how well a model resists attacks with highly effective initializations.
-This can be measured by evaluating the minimal required computational resources for computing an effective $CRI$ set, i.e., the minimal number of prompts and their optimization overhead required to increase the success of initialized prompts and reduce per-attack computational overhead.